anastasiuspernat/SoundflowerBed/ReadMe.md

 ### 2.1.0

 * Updated to work on OS X 10.15
-* Default device now saved into preferences on menu change (instead of appp exit)
+* Default device now saved into preferences on menu change (instead of app exit)

 ## Copyrights